 The initiative to establish Hybrid CoE originated from the Joint Communication by the European Commission and the High Representative to the European Parliament and the Council “Joint framework on countering hybrid threats – a European Union response”, decided in Brussels on 6 April 2016.
 The initiative was supported in the Common set of proposals for the implementation of the Joint EU/NATO Declaration, endorsed by the Council of the European Union and the North Atlantic Council on 6 December 2016.

-Since April 2017 the Hybrid CoE has got 16 new member states.
+Since April 2017 the Hybrid CoE has got 16 new participating states.
 Estonia, Norway and Spain joined the Centre in July 2017, the Netherlands, Italy, Denmark, Czech Republic, Austria, Canada, Romania, and Cyprus during 2018 and Greece, Hungary, Luxembourg, Montenegro, Portugal, Slovenia, and Turkey during 2019.
-A complete list of Hybrid CoE member states and their joining dates can be found here.
+A complete list of Hybrid CoE participating states and their joining dates can be found here.

 The host country of the Secretariat is Finland.
 The Centre has a domestic legal personality and the capacity to perform its functions in the Republic of Finland in accordance with national legislation (unofficial translation) that entered into force on 1 July 2017.